khatzik/HumGen-Africa/README.md

-# Repository of the Volos Summer School
+# Repository of the WGCAC

 * For the 2019 edition, please click [here](VSS_2019/README.md)
 * For the 2018 edition, please click [here](VSS_2018/README.md)